sipgate-io/sipgateio-node/README.md

 ### Webhook Settings

 Configure the webhook functionality of sipgate.io.
 Currently, you can set URLs and whitelist extensions for triggering webhooks as well as toggle the debug log.

+### Fluent interface

+The fluent interface module is a wrapper for the webhook module to simplify its usage.

 ### Contacts